Best Cheap Health Insurance in Oklahoma (2025)

 Discounts only apply to Bronze, Silver and Gold health plans bought through HealthCare.gov.

-You may qualify for discounted health insurance if you make between $21,000 and $60,000 per year (roughly $35,000 to $125,000 for a family of four).
-If you make around $20,000 or less you may qualify for free government health insurance, called Medicaid.
+You may qualify for a discounted health insurance plan if you make between about $16,000 and $60,000 per year (roughly $35,000 to $125,000 for a family of four).
+If you make around $21,000 or less ($44,000 for a family of four) you may qualify for free government medical insurance, called Medicaid.

 Cheap health insurance in Oklahoma by city

-Cheapest health insurance by OK county
+Cheapest health insurance plans by OK county

 County